thoukydides/homebridge-homeconnect/README.md

 ```
 The `clientid` should be set to the *Client ID* obtained from the [Home Connect Developer Program](https://developer.home-connect.com/applications) for the created *Device Flow* application.

-Additional configuration is recommended to [customise the appliance programs](https://github.com/thoukydides/homebridge-homeconnect/wiki/Programs).
-The easiest way to do this is via the [homebridge-config-ui-x](https://github.com/oznu/homebridge-config-ui-x) (version 4.8.1 or later) graphical settings editor.
-This plugin dynamically updates its configuration schema with the appropriate options for the connected appliances.
+Additional configuration is recommended to [customise the appliance programs](https://github.com/thoukydides/homebridge-homeconnect/wiki/Programs), and to select optional features.
 See [`config.json`](https://github.com/thoukydides/homebridge-homeconnect/wiki/config.json) for a description of all supported configuration options.

+The easiest way to configure this plugin is via the [Homebridge UI](https://github.com/homebridge/homebridge-config-ui-x) configuration editor.
+This plugin implements a [custom user interface](https://developers.homebridge.io/#/custom-plugin-ui) that dynamically updates with the appropriate options for the connected appliances.
+Manual configuration via the `config.json` file is possible, but not recommended.

 ## Appliance Support